TowlTheOwl/Teachemon/README.md

 # Teachemon
-Teachemon game for Newport High School Teachmon cards.
+Teachemon is a card-based game that uses concepts from Pokemon, to make a video game that connects the Newport High School Community.

-The Teachemon is a card-based game that uses concepts from Pokemon, to make a video game that connects the Newport High School Community.
+The cards consist of teachers from the school, and each teachers have their own unique abilities that are associated with their identity.

 Developed by:
 - Henry (Hyeoncheol) Yang